SANDWELL UNIVERSITY OF THE THIRD AGE [SU3A] - NOW IN OUR 15TH YEAR

 WHAT INTEREST GROUPS DO WE CURRENTLY HAVE?

-In addition to our general meetings we have 16 special interest groups involved with Art, Computers, Crown Green Bowling [spring/summer only], German, History and the Environment, Holiday Greek, Indoor Bowls, Italian, Latin, Literature, Music Appreciation, Play Reading, Swimming, Tai Chi, Yoga and Ukulele.
-The majority of our interest groups meet in the Central Library or Town Hall, West Bromwich, but please check the individual group page on this website for further information.
+In addition to our general meetings we have 17 special interest groups involved with Art, Computers, Crown Green Bowling [spring/summer only], German, History and the Environment, Holiday Greek, Indoor Bowls, Italian, Latin, Line Dancing, Literature, Music Appreciation, Play Reading, Swimming, Tai Chi, Ukulele and Yoga.
+The majority of our interest groups meet in the Central Library or Town Hall, West Bromwich, and others meet in the Pavilion, Dartmouth Park and Kenrick Park Community Centre.
+Please check the individual group page on this website for further information.
 Our members are also very warmly welcomed to attend Ancestry sessions in Wednesbury library, although it is not part of Sandwell U3A.

-We also organise regular visits to local theatres and outings to places of interest, and we have a lunch club where we visit local pubs/restaurants etc. In the last five years we have taken our members on holiday to Shanklin, Cromer, Tenby, Bournemouth, Torquay and Eastbourne, and our 2019 holiday will be to Newquay in Cornwall.
+We also organise regular visits to local theatres and outings to places of interest, and we have a lunch club where we visit local pubs/restaurants etc. In the last five years we have taken our members on holiday to Shanklin, Cromer, Tenby, Bournemouth, Torquay, Eastbourne and Newquay, and our 2020 holiday will be to the Isle of Wight.